rsm-gh/akbl/README.md

 # About & Credits

 This software is the work of libre software hackers of the GNU/Linux community.
-It do not depends of any corporation and its code is licensed GPL3.
+It does not depend on any corporation, and its code is licensed GPL3.

 ### AKBL